Title: Section 80.137 - Expanded syringe access program

 (2) In addition, a pharmacy:

-(i) shall not advertise to the public the availability for retail or furnishing of hypodermic syringes and needles without a prescription; and
+(i) shall not advertise to the public the availability for retail or furnishing of hypodermic syringes and needles without a prescription, provided, however, that in-store signage indicating that hypodermic syringes and needles may be purchased without a prescription, and which is consistent with guidance issued by the Department, shall not be considered advertising to the public; and

 (ii) shall, at any location where hypodermic syringes and needles are kept for retail furnishing, store such syringes and needles in a manner that makes them available only to authorized personnel and not openly available to customers.